xizhonghua/GreenDC-Summary/papers/Dong00-schedule-dynamic-msg-tdma.md

 ```

 ### Summary
 In this paper, the authors propose a real-time message model with both **rate requirements** and **distance constraints**.
-The authors first present a dynamic\_greedy algorithm which is efficient and local optimal, but might have larger jitter and low acceptance ratio.
-Then the author transform the original problem to an optimization problem aiming to reduce the scheduling jitters and improve the acceptance ratio.
+The authors first present a **dynamic\_greedy** algorithm which is efficient and local optimal, but might have larger jitter and low acceptance ratio.
+Then the authors transform the original problem to an optimization problem aiming to reduce the scheduling jitters and improve the acceptance ratio.
 They convert the optimization problem to a graph problem with weighted ages, thus finding the shortest path is then equivalent to decrease the schedulng jitters.
+The authors proposed a **dynamic\_optimization** algorithm to solve the optimization problem.

 ### Merits